ssborbis/ContextSearch-web-ext/README.md

 ## Search Engines Requiring Logins and Tokens
 The same approach as the Javascript-Driven Search Engines above may be used to bypass session-based tokens and logins, provided the user is logged in using cookies or otherwise authenticated.

+## Bookmarklets
+Most browsers can run custom javascript from bookmarks using [bookmarklets](https://en.wikipedia.org/wiki/Bookmarklet) formatting.
+You can add bookmarklets to CS menus through CS Options -> Search Engines -> right click menu -> Add Bookmarklet.
+This opens a list of all bookmarklets found in your Bookmarks.
+Simply click the name of the bookmarlet you want to add.

+Bookmarklets have access to the [Content Script API](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Content_scripts#WebExtension_APIs) (useful for messaging the background page and accessing CS functions)